 - 1.a.
-Point your web browser at the Jalview web site and start Jalview by clicking on the 'Start with Java WebStart' button. - 1.b.
-Open the Jalview Desktop's user preferences dialog (from the Tools menu), and untick the checkbox adjacent to the 'Open file' entry in the 'Visual' preferences tab. - 1.c.
-Click OK to save the preferences, then close Jalview and launch it again.
-The example alignment should not be loaded when Jalview starts up.
+Point your web browser at the Jalview web site and start Jalview by clicking on the Start with Java WebStart button. - 1.b.
+Open the Jalview Desktop's user preferences dialog (from the Tools menu), and untick the checkbox adjacent to the Open le entry in the Visual preferences tab. - 1.c.
+Click OK to save the preferences, then launch another Jalview instance from the web site.
+The example alignment should not be loaded when the new Jalview instance starts up.